Huotes/CommitMaker/README.md

 Chuck Norris doesn't believe in ravioli.
 He stuffs a live turtle with beef and smothers it in pig's blood.

 If you work in an office with Chuck Norris, don't ask him for his three-hole-punch.

+Why is C sad?
+Because C++ told him 'You have no class'.